GoogleContainerTools/kpt-functions-catalog/functions/go/render-helm-chart/README.md

 It can be used declaratively when run with kustomize.
 To run the function with kustomize, the `network` field is needed for remote charts and the `mounts` field is needed for local charts.
+You can see an example of the former in the [kustomize inline values] example.

 ### FunctionConfig